Healthcare in your pocket

 - customised lifestyle tips and information on treatments

-MyAsthma is currently available in a number of countries, including France, the Netherlands, Hungary, Trinidad and Tobago, Jamaica, Australia, Poland and Norway.
+MyAsthma is currently available in over 20 countries, including France, the Netherlands, Hungary, Trinidad and Tobago, Jamaica, Australia, Poland and Norway, and there are plans for further launches this year.

 It certainly seems that we could be at the start of a new way of managing our health, with the growth of apps allowing us to manage our health on the move.
 Potentially, apps could also improve access to healthcare for patients in countries where healthcare infrastructure is lacking.
 Clearly, mobile phone technology has a significant part to play in this digital healthcare revolution.